DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_local_disc.md

 Helpdesk: [researchdata@hjelp.uit.no](mailto:researchdata@hjelp.uit.no)

-Currently, we have only included the project partners in the list.
-For other organisations, find an overview in the [RDM resources in Norway (RDMkit): Support services](https://rdmkit.elixir-europe.org/no_resources#support-services).

 ## Disciplinary support services

-Several Norwegian research infrastructures including nodes of ESFRI (European Strategy Forum on Research Infrastructures) Landmarks and ERIC (European Research Infrastructure Consortium) provide domain-specific research data management support.
+Several Norwegian research infrastructures including national nodes of ESFRI (European Strategy Forum on Research Infrastructures) Landmarks and ERIC (European Research Infrastructure Consortium) provide domain-specific research data management support.

-### CESSDA - Social Sciences
+### CESSDA - Social sciences
 The Consortium for European Social Science Data Archives (CESSDA) has its main office in Norway.

 Homepage: [CESSDA](https://www.cessda.eu/ "2024-07-12")

 Knowledge resource: [Data Management Expert Guide](https://dmeg.cessda.eu/ "2024-07-12")

-### CLARINO - Language Sciences
+### CLARINO - Language sciences
 The Common Language Resources and Technology Infrastructure Norway (CLARINO) maintains research data repositories, tools and services.
+It is a node in the pan-European [Common Language Resources and Technology Infrastructure (CLARIN ERIC)](https://www.clarin.eu/).

 Homepage: [CLARINO](https://clarin.w.uib.no/ "2024-07-12)

-### ELIXIR-NO - Life Sciences
+### ELIXIR-NO - Life sciences
-The Norwegian node of the pan-European infrastructure for biological information (ELIXIR) provides e-infrastructure, tools and data resources, training, and data management support for the life sciences.
+ELIXIR-NO provides data management support as well as e-infrastructure, tools and data resources and training for the life sciences.
+It is the Norwegian node of the pan-European [infrastructure for biological information (ELIXIR)](https://elixir-europe.org/).

 Homepage: [ELIXIR Norway](https://elixir.no/ "2024-07-12")